Saint Luigi Guanella

 Father Guanella came to the United States in 1912 to investigate the plight of the Italian immigrants.
 While in Chicago he attempted to visit Genoa, Wisconsin to visit old friends and relatives, but was unable to fit in a visit.

 Father Guanella died in 1915.
-His lifelong devotion to charity and good works were recognized by the church and he was beatified in 1964.
+His lifelong devotion to charity and good works were recognized by the church and he was beatified in 1964 and canonized in 2011.

 (Credit: Venner, Jim.
 From Campodolcino to Genoa, The Decendents of Francesco Zaboglio.
 Lakewood, CO, 1999.)